anatolio-deb/anyd/README.md

 # Sockets Framework

-Sockets Framework will help you to create a custom daemon with an API accessible over sockets.
+Sockets Framework will help you to create a custom daemon with API accessible over sockets.
 It will also provide you with a ready-to-use client to communicate with your daemon and getting responses from it.

 Define a server using `BaseServer`: